What is the NAFTA Agreement?

 Due to the existing NAFTA agreement, considerations or exemptions are made for citizens and permanent residents of member countries.
 For example, for immigration purposes, a citizen or permanent resident of the United States does not require a visitor visa to enter Canada and may remain there for up to 6 months at a time.

-If you are a citizen or permanent resident of the United States contact us so that we may discuss what options are available to you in Canada and how best we can assist you achieve your goals.
+If you are a citizen or permanent resident of the United States, contact us so that we may discuss what options are available to you in Canada and how best we can assist you in achieving your goals.